jaredp/coffeescript-to-typescript/README.md

 Many unnecessary return statements are generated.
 These will typically be something like returning the results of a function that returns void, like `return console.log(...);`.
 In CoffeeScript, the last expression in a function is automatically returned, so in the generated code, a return is added at every last expression.
 These, even where uncessessary or wrong-seeming, are 'correct,' and do not make the program wrong.
 You should remove the extranious and wrong-looking ones as part of code clean up.

+Bound methods are `us.bind(method, this);` in the constructor.
+Typescript methods are unbound, and while TypeScript's lambdas (arrow functions) are binding, they are not used for methods.
+For now, we are using the mechanism CoffeeScript uses in the javascript it generates, which is manually binding the methods in the constructor.

 Actually, we may be generating ECMAScript6